tpatikorn/VocabFlashCard/docs/README.md

 - Level 2 word correct = 3 points
 - And so on...

+## Synonym Game

+The synonym matching game features:

+1. Drag-and-drop interface for matching words to their meanings
+2. Two meanings displayed in separate boxes
+3. Word pills that can be dragged to the correct meaning box
+4. Visual feedback with color-coded results (green for correct, red for incorrect)
+5. 5 rounds per game or until 5 minutes elapse
+6. Scoring based on percentage of correct words per meaning (max 1000 points)

 ## API Endpoints

 All endpoints are under the `/flash_card` prefix: